 EC# error

-See the example of an <EC#> error below:
+See an <EC#> error example:

 EC# errors often come from your network or router configuration.
 They indicate that Talk does not have an adequate network connection.
 This can occur anywhere on the network, but it often results from local network limits or from a computer that does not meet the minimum requirements to make the connection.
 Review the Talk network requirements.
 Ensure all ports are open.
 Also review the steps above.
-If you still experience EC# errors, contact Zendesk Customer Support with a screenshot of your firewall and router settings that shows these open ports.
+If you still experience EC# errors, Contact Zendesk Customer Support with a screenshot of your firewall and router settings that shows these open ports.

 For more information on what to include in a ticket about Talk, see How can I share example calls for troubleshooting a Talk issue?